Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 Which has an edge connectivity of 2, as shown:
 ![[Pasted image 20250205133356.png]]

-We can see that with a graph like this, the minimum degree for any node is
+We can see that with a graph like this, the minimum degree for any node is now 2.
+As such, regardless of how the graph changes, the minumum degree